Reinforcement and Why It Is Important for ABA Therapy

 Continued, repeated positive reinforcement based on behavior analytics is one of the core practices in ABA.
 With the right guidance and review – and with careful application, this method could be effective at home in reaching a variety of goals for children with autism.

 If you wish to become a major part of your child’s growth and development, we will do our best to design a program that both satisfies these needs and provides the level of treatment necessary to secure your child’s future.
-To learn more or to schedule an appointment, please feel free to contact us directly at 1-866-342-8847.
+To learn more about positive reinforcement ABA therapy or to schedule an appointment, please feel free to contact us directly at 1-866-342-8847.